lechmazur/buyout_game/README.md

 ![Average final wealth by model](images/wealth_summary_average_final_wealth.png)

 This is the most intuitive non-rating chart in the README: how much money each model ends with on average after transfers, finish prizes, settlement or buyout resolution, and the bounded jury bonus.
+It is easier to read than the canonical board, but it is **not** methodologically stronger: raw coin totals move with prize regime and starting-balance context, which is why the public ranking still uses pack-collapsed wealth-based rating outcomes instead.

 ### Richest-Finish Rate